CarsonKiibi/car-listing-app/README.md

 ## Phase 4, Task 3

 A very important change I would make would be splitting the GUI up into more classes in the UI folder.
-Right now it is difficult to navigate or gather much of what it is actually doing on the UML diagram.
+Right now it is difficult to navigate or change much of what it is actually doing on the UML diagram.
 Examples would be a separate file for the menu, addListings, view listings at the very least.
 With that addition, a user could gather more of what the app actually does just from the UML diagram.